Impact

 Risk and Exploitability

-The CVE carries a Chromium security severity of Low, and there is no EPSS score available or listing in the CISA KEV catalog.
-Exploitation requires the attacker to first compromise the renderer process, which typically demands a local or privilege escalation vulnerability or an elevated app.
+The CVSS score of 6.5 indicates a medium severity, and the EPSS score is less than 1%, with the vulnerability not listed in the CISA KEV catalog.
+Based on the description, it is inferred that exploitation requires the attacker to first compromise the renderer process through a local or privilege‑escalation vulnerability or an elevated app; thus the likely attack vector is a local exploit that enables renderer control.
 Because of that prerequisite, the attack vector is limited and the likelihood of successful exploitation in the wild remains low.
 Nonetheless, the presence of this weakness underscores the importance of keeping browsers patched and correctly sandboxed.

 OpenCVE Enrichment